Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Are there any forums to support me as a carer?

 Caring for a loved one with ARFID can feel overwhelming, restrictive and worrying.
-So, it is very important to take care of your own mental wellbeing and seek peer support where this is helpful to you.
-Available options for this include:
+It is very important to take care of your own mental wellbeing and seek support where this is helpful to you.

 Peer support and online development for carers (POD sessions) are available via the national eating disorders charity BEAT.
+There, you will also find further information on Support for Carers – This includes links to wider charities such as those for financial guidance.
+It also includes many sources of support for your own carer wellbeing.

 ARFID Awareness UK offers online virtual community support options for carers.